Sydney Gay and Lesbian Mardi Gras: Mardi Gras Party (Post Parade)

 The post parade party is one of the largest ongoing party events in the country.
 Mardi Gras Party attendances at Sydney's Hordern Pavilion / Royal Hall of Industries peaked in 1998 with tickets sold.
 In the years since to tickets are consistently sold, an increase over the first Parade Ball held in 1980 at the Paddington Town Hall, a BYO event which attracted 700 guests.
 Although, by the late first decade of the 21st century, ticket sales has begun to fall, with the 2012 post parade party selling out at tickets; and ticket sales a little lower again in 2013.

-The 2010 party was not held on the night of the parade and was later described by the organisers as human error during scheduling.
+The 2010 and 2011 post-parade parties were both held a week after the Mardi Gras parade and it was commented in 2010 by event organisers that they had "...looked at how other major festival-type events are produced around the world and... ...Rio and New Orleans are not just a single parade Â-” though they have that as their core.
+They encompass many small parades and parties and go on for days."
+In 2012 when Kylie Minogue attended both the Mardi Gras parade and the post-parade party they returned to being held on the same day.

 Several well known local and international artists have performed at the Party and include: